mountainkidai/rfSEClub/Vocab/Vocab.md

  18. Meticulous

     Meaning: Showing great attention to detail; very careful and precise Example:"The artist was meticulous in her work, spending hours on every small detail."

+ 19. Ephemeral

+    Meaning: Lasting for a very short time; fleeting Example:"The beauty of the cherry blossoms is ephemeral, lasting only a few days each year."